 This section describes risk factors identified as being potentially significant to the Company and its material property, the Elk Creek Project.
-Additional risk factors may be included in the Technical Report, PEA, and AIF, available under the Company's profile at www.sedar.com.
+Additional risk factors may be included in the October 2015 PEA and the AIF, both of which are available under the Company's profile at www.sedar.com.
 In addition, other risks and uncertainties not discussed to date or not known to management could have material and adverse effects on the valuation of our securities, existing business activities, financial condition, results operations, plans, and prospects.